-I had a belief that the carvings and sculptures of the Sun temple at Konark, Odisha is the zenith of a sculptor’s expertise.
+I had a believe that the carvings and sculptures of the Sun temple at Konark, Odisha is the zenith of a sculptor’s expertise.
 But now, after visiting Halebidu and Belur, I am certain to have discovered a higher summit.
 Although it hits my pride of being an Odia, I must accept that the sculptors of Hoysala empire were more proficient than ours.

 These rich temples built in the 12th century (started in 1121) were plundered and destroyed by Ala-ud-Din Khilji, Islamic ruler of Delhi Sultanate as evident from the hundreds of mutilated sculptures of the temples.
 Most of the sculptures are without heads and hands, yet what remains is enough to testify the expert craftsmanship of the artists of that time.

 After visiting Shravanabelagola (Click here to read), I reached Halebidu at 2:15 PM after taking a bus from Hassan.
 It was little late than what I would have ideally liked.
 The temple is about 150 meters from the Halebidu bus stand.
 There are two Shiva temples within the same premises- One is the Hoysaleswara Temple ( by the king) and the other is Shantaleswara (by queen Shantala Devi).
 Standing on a raised platform with 64 corners, the temple is made out of Chloritic Schist (or soapstone).
 The walls of these temples contain sculptures with the most intricate carvings you will ever see.
 Various events from the Hindu epics Mahabharata and Ramayana are carved on the walls.
-Apart from it, there are numerous carvings of Shiva-Parvati, Lord Narashimha, The trinity of Brahma, Vishnu and Maheshwara along with many sculptures of celestial dancers, musicians, animals, flowers etc.
+Apart from it, there are numerous carvings of Shiva-Parvati, Lord Narashimha, The Trinity of Brahma, Vishnu and Maheshwara along with many sculptures of celestial dancers, musicians, animals, flowers etc.

 Inside the temples, there are natya mandaps and the garva griha (sanctum sanctorum).
 There are many beautifully carved statues in the interior walls and pillars.
 Many statues and pillar are incomplete too.
 It is strongly recommended to hire a guide which costs Rs.
 250 for a group of 5 people.
 The guides here speak different languages (I heard guides speaking French too).
 Without a guide its impossible to identify the stories that the sculptures depict.